Recover Deleted Files on Android

 Method 6: Recover Your Lost Android Files With a Mac and Disk Drill

-To recover deleted files from your Android device with Disk Drill for Mac:
+To recover deleted files from your Android smartphone or tablet on a Mac:

 1. Install Disk Drill on your Mac by downloading it from its official site and then dragging its installation file to the Applications folder.install disk drill for mac